binyamolango/Hello-Microverse/README.md

 ### Setup

-Clone this repository to your desired folder: git@github.com:binyamolango/Hello-Microverse.git
+Clone this repository to your desired folder: using this link https://github.com/binyamolango/Hello-Microverse.git

 <!--
 Example commands: